This is a true story. I'm sharing it for all the cute 20-something and 30-something mommies. With love from a 40-something mommy.

 By the time five hours had passed I'd already done 27 other things and almost forgotten about the whole shenanigan.
 I pick up my sweet girl after Kindergarten and the first words out of her mouth: "Can we go visit baby Melody right now?"

-I'm pleased to report that we've been on time every day since.
+I'm pleased to report that we've been on time (okay, mostly) every day since.
 There was a minute of hesitation on Day 5 but she quickly remembered all the work she'd done the day before, trying to get a babysitter for herself.
-I'm also happy to report that once I turned over the "getting ready" process to my daughter, she accelerated her pace and she can finally complete all nine before school jobs: put away pajamas, put on big girl clothes, brush teeth, go potty, make your lunch, fill water bottle, eat breakfast, brush hair, put on shoes and socks.
+I'm also happy to report that once I turned over the "getting ready" process to my daughter, she accelerated her pace and she can finally complete all nine before school jobs: put away pajamas (let's be real, they're usually on the floor and I don't care), put on big girl clothes, brush teeth, go potty, make your lunch (assemble all the components), fill water bottle (okay, that's usually me because she's SLOW), eat breakfast, brush hair, put on shoes and socks.
 She usually chooses to brush her hair in the car which is fine with me.
 And sometimes she skips brushing her teeth, which I figure we might pay for later in dental bills, but hey.
 Look at how much progress we've made.

 So in a nutshell: use Love and Logic.
 It works, it makes parenting so much more fun.
 I'm having more fun as a mom now than ever before, because I have so many children making so many choices all the time.
 I want to give them as much power as possible.
 I trust them to take care of themselves as much as possible.
 The whole point is to work myself out of a job.
 One final note here: I want to express gratitude for my husband.
 He works his tail off so that I can stay home full time.
 That is a big deal, and I realize that I am seriously lucky.